mirko-bianco/FidoLib/FidoCore.md

 ### Websockets

-FidoLib supports string based websockets, both server side and client side, with an implementation based on Indy.
+FidoLib supports websockets, both server side and client side, with an implementation based on Indy.

 ##### Websocket Servers